GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 errors for a few users, but causes extra work for *all* users, and [increases abandonment rates](https://uxmovement.com/forms/why-the-confirm-password-field-must-die/).
-It also makes no sense where browsers autofill email addresses or suggest strong passwords.
+Asking twice also makes no sense where browsers autofill email addresses or suggest strong passwords.
 It's better to enable users to confirm their email address (you'll need to do that anyway) and make it easy for them to reset their password if they .

 ## Make the most of element attributes {: #element-attributes }